Nada Yoga Teacher Training in Rishikesh, India

 What is Nada Yoga?

 Nada Yoga is a branch of Yoga in which transformation is brought through the Shabd or Nada.
 The nearest translation of Shabd and Nada is sound or vibration.
-But Shabd or Nada are not the same as sound because they can be produced either by striking two objects known as Ahata sound or without striking two objects which is called Anahata sound.
+But Shabd or Nada is not the same as sound because they can be produced either by striking two objects known as the Ahata sound or without striking two objects which are called the Anahata sound.
 Anahata sound can be heard at the Anahata or heart chakra.

 Nada has the same place in Yoga as energy has in science.
 We can’t see energy, but we can feel it as vibrations.
-All energy, all vibrations generate sound.
+All energy and all vibrations generate sound.

 Sound is one way for us to experience this energy.